Common Terms in Procurement

 - Misappropriation consists of the theft or misuse by any means of a resource or material owned by a third party.

 We can place these three at the same level - they are all improper conduct.
 This guide will refer to fraud and anti-fraud policies when referring to all three of the aforementioned categories.
 To deal with fraud, it is necessary to for organisations establish an anti-fraud policy document.
 Likewise, the entity must periodically assess the exposure to the risk of fraud.

 The anti-fraud policy must contemplate three elements:

-It is important to be aware that fraud prevention regulations cannot by themselves guarantee the non-existence of fraud.
-The effectiveness of fraud prevention guidelines relies on the organisation and the individuals that comprise it.
+It is important to be aware that fraud prevention regulations cannot by themselves guarantee the non-existence of situations or events that have the potential to harm the institution.
+The effectiveness of fraud prevention guidelines will be based on the definition of the moral tone and the transmission of an ethical culture, which reflect the interests of the organisation and the individuals that comprise it.

 - Collusion between providers - A group of suppliers work together to manipulate their bids in order to rotate winners.

 - Division of the offer - Demand is split into multiple bids to pass through a lower threshold and therefore reduced due diligence supervision.